LorzAkshayyadav/EtherCAT-/README.md

  > 5) Allocate memory for domain process data</br>
  > 6) Assign varaibles with suitable data type{usually unsigned int} for offsets for PDO enteries</br>
- > 7) create domain pdo enteries array for the parameters we are going to read and write.</br>
+ > 7) Create domain pdo enteries array for the parameters we are going to read and write.</br>
- > 8) define slave pdo entries array which contains bitsize info of our parameter along index and subindex</br>
+ > 8) Define slave pdo entries array which contains bitsize info of our parameter along index and subindex</br>
- > 9) now do pdo mapping , define an slave_pdos arrays where you devide our parameters according to their transmission type {RxPDO or TxPDO)</br>
+ > 9) Now do pdo mapping , define an slave_pdos arrays where you devide our parameters according to their transmission type {RxPDO or TxPDO)</br>
- > 10) sync manager configuration , define an array {slave_syncs} which contains
+ > 10) Sync manager configuration , define an array {slave_syncs} which contains
    which slave pdo act as output and which one as input</br>
- > 11) initialize ethercat {check for all possible errors }</br>
+ > 11) Initialize ethercat {check for all possible errors }</br>
  > 12) defining cycle task fn the main fn where we will read and write from slave.</br>

  **We will now explore each order step wise and will look in the details**